The birth of more than one baby is always known as a multiple birth, whether there are two, three or more. One baby at a time is known as a singleton.

 The best presentation of twins is with both lying head-down – ‘cephalic’ or ‘vertex’ – and this is the most common.
 However, pressure on space in the uterus means it’s also quite common for one or both babies to be breech (feet or bottom down).
 A transverse lie (baby across the uterus) is also a possibility and, if this is the case with the first presenting twin, a Caesarean section is inevitable.
 If the first twin has been born vaginally but the second twin is lying across the uterus, there may be an attempt to turn the second twin.

-See the TAMBA website, the Twins and Multiple Birth Association for more information, and visit the La Leche League website for tips on breastfeeding.
+See the TAMBA website, the Twins and Multiple Birth Association for more information.